 Nathan Keller is an explorer and adventurer.
-A Ph.D. student on loan from Texas A&M’s Kinesiology department, Nathan went straight into the workforce after finishing his Bachelor’s degree at Texas Christian University.
+A Ph.D. candidate on loan from Texas A&M’s Kinesiology department, Nathan went straight into the workforce after finishing his Bachelor’s degree at Texas Christian University.
 For years he ran gyms, started businesses, and eventually found his passion for teaching.
 As a high school science teacher, Mr. Keller taught Biology, Chemistry, Anatomy, and Physics for five years and considers his time in that role to be his highest honor thus far.

 Logan received his B.S. in Aerospace Engineering and minor in Biomedical Engineering at Massachusetts institute of Technology (MIT).
 While there, he was a recipient of the Aerospace Engineering Department’s James Means Excellence in Space Systems Engineering Award.
 Outside of the classroom, he was a member of the MIT football team and twice received Academic All-Conference Honors.
 He was also a member of the Delta Kappa Epsilon Fraternity where he served as President and received the MIT Fraternity Senior Legacy Award.
 Logan is also a Matthew Isakowitz Fellow.

 Poonam Josan is a PhD student in Texas A&M’s Aerospace Engineering department.
 Her interests focus on space human factors, in particular human-system integration (HSI) and human performance optimization in altered gravity environments.
 She is also interested in understanding human and robotic interactions and using Earth-based analogs to develop related operational frameworks for integrated human-robotic planetary exploration.